 - DO review all application requirements for your program of interest.
 Some departments and programs may have application requirements in addition to standard Graduate School requirements.
 Please review the requirements of your program to make certain you fulfill all standard and supplemental admissions requirements and application deadlines.
 Official test scores must be requested from the appropriate testing organizations, if required.
 All required application materials must be received by the designated application deadline.

 - DO NOT send paper copies of documents submitted online.
 Processing paper versions of electronic documents delays the processing of your application and the updating of your online application checklist.
 Copies of resumes on "resume paper" or printouts of writing samples are neither necessary nor desired.
-Transcripts are the only documents that should be submitted both within the online application and through the mail.
+Transcripts are the only documents that should be submitted through the mail.

 - DO NOT send items that are not required for the review of your application such as course completion certificates, CDs or books.
 Such items will not be included in your file.

 - DO NOT send cash, foreign currency or wire transfers as a form of payment of the application fee.
-Only credit cards and electronic checks are acceptable forms of payment.
+Only credit cards are accepted.